 The Clair-Maltby Secondary Plan Study will help Guelph plan the last greenfield area within the city.
 The Secondary Plan will establish an appropriate range and mix of land use designations to help achieve the City’s vision to plan a complete and healthy community and support future urban growth.

-The study area is over 520 hectares and is located in the southeast corner of Guelph and is bounded by Clair Road to the north, Victoria Road to the east, Maltby Road to the south and the eastern limits of the Southgate Business Park to the west.
+Location: The study area is over 520 hectares and is located in the southeast corner of Guelph and is bounded by Clair Road to the north, Victoria Road to the east, Maltby Road to the south and the eastern limits of the Southgate Business Park to the west.

 Through the secondary plan, a vision for a complete and healthy community will be created including:

 - a range and mix of land uses (residential, employment and commercial);

 - servicing and infrastructure, including sewer, water and hydro;

 - an integrated transportation network (both on and off-road), including public transit, pedestrian and bicycle connections;

 - the inclusion of parks, trails and open space.

 The Clair-Maltby Secondary Plan will be developed during a three phase process, with an estimated timeline of approximately four years to complete.

 Phase 1 (May 2016 – April 2017) included the following tasks: